- 1 Reasons Why Your Website Isn’t Performing

 It is useful to think about your website in terms of website conversion.

-Website conversion is a percentage of visitors that take the desired action.
+Website conversion is the percentage of visitors that take the desired action.

 What action should the visitors of your website take?
 That depends entirely on your goals: